 ‘Ted’ Parry and his wife, Dorothy Margaret nee Gilbert (b.
 1909 in Evesham), had a daughter, Jane (b.
 1939) and two sons, Geoffrey (b.
 1941) and John (b.
 1945).
 Before the Second World War, he built the pair of houses by the Murcot Road, now known as Windward House, but then called ‘Clovelly’ and ‘Kingsley’; he lived in the former, while his widowed mother, Minnie, lived in the latter.

-After the War, they lived for a while in Wickham House before moving to 40 Manor Road in the early 1950s.
+After the War, they lived for a number of years in Wickham House before moving to 40 Manor Road in 1978.
 Their children, Jane Margaret and Geoffrey Edward Parry were both confirmed on 27th October 1954 in Badsey Church.

 Ted Parry ran a business at 7 Vine Street, Evesham (central heating, plumbing, electrical and T.V/radio repairs) until the 1980s.
 He was a member of the Wickhamford Parish Council for many years, retiring in 1987.
 In 1951, D. Margaret Parry was a founder member and first Secretary of the Women’s Institute branch in the village.
 She embroidered, in 1968, the tapestry for the cushion that is on the old chair in the chancel – see below.
 James Edward Parry died in 1991, the funeral service taking place in Wickhamford Church on 4th April, and his wife died in 2000.